-- (1) This Annex is apply to the tankers using crude oil or slops as a fuel for main or auxiliary boilers. - (2) Requirements which are not specified in this Annex, may be applied to the related requirements of the Rules for the Classification of Steel Ships.
+- (1) Annex 7-1 applies to tankers where crude oil or slops are used as fuel for boilers, except for the requirement(s) in this Annex which create conflict with the statutory requirements related to alternative design and arrangements required by SOLAS II-1/55 that do not need to be complied with (i.e statutory requirements take precedence over this Annex 7-1). - (2) This Annex is apply to the tankers using crude oil or slops as a fuel for main or auxiliary boilers. - (3) Requirements which are not specified in this Annex, may be applied to the related requirements of the Rules for the Classification of Steel Ships.